-With Search Our Catalogues, Archives and Manuscripts you can search and view the details of the Library's archive and manuscript collections together in one catalogue for the first time.
-Information about the collections included on Search our Catalogue, Archives and Manuscripts is available.
+With Explore Archives and Manuscripts you can search and view the details of the Library's archive and manuscript collections including:

 Some of the items in the British Library's Archives and Manuscripts collections are available as Digitised Manuscripts.